anaskhan96/litfs/README.md

 ## Persistence Implementation

+`disklib/sda` is the created binary file emulating a disk.
 Keeping a block size of `4096` bytes:

 - A serialized form of the tree representation of the filesystem is stored in the first block
 - A structure containing two components - a bitmap indicating free and allocated blocks in the filesystem and an integer containing the lowest free block at the moment - is serialized and stored in the second block